moodymudskipper/tags/README.md

     -   `tracing` as a tag counterpart to `base::trace`
     -   `enclosing` to enclose the input function in another function.
     -   `preserving_attr` to make sure some attributes are preserved
-    -   `suppressing_warnings` to selectively suppress warnings based on a regular expression.
     -   `checking_args` to operate checks on arguments before calling the function

 ### tag counterparts to `base` and `purrr` adverbs :